Sign in to your company or school account

 - Retype your email and password.
 Make sure that Caps Lock and Num Lock are off.

 Disable Stay Signed In when you use a public or shared device.
-By default, the Stay Signed In option is enabled and Adobe ID or Enterprise ID users are not prompted to sign in multiple times.
-However, this setting does not apply to Federated ID (SSO) users and their organization settings are honored.
+By default, the Stay Signed In option is enabled and Adobe ID or Enterprise ID users aren’t prompted to sign in multiple times.
+However, this setting doesn’t apply to Federated ID (SSO) users and their organization settings are honored.
 Usually, the user session ends once you close all browser windows or sign out from Adobe websites.

 For Enterprise IDs, if the Stay Signed In option is enabled, the session lasts for up to two weeks even if you close the browser window, until you manually sign out.